FROSTR-ORG/.github/profile/README.md

 The protocol uses FROST in order to coordinate the signing of a message between multiple signing devices owned by a single user.

-* Website makes a request to the user's signing device (to sign a note).
+* Website or application makes a request to the user's signing device (to sign a note).

-* User's device signs the note, then broadcasts a partial signature to the remote signing device(s).
+* User's device signs the note, then delivers a partial signature to the remote signing device(s).

-* Each remote device verifies the signature and note, then returns their partial signature.
+* Each remote device verifies the note and signature, then responds with their own partial signature.

-* User's device verifies each partial signature, combines them, and returns the complete signature to the website.
+* User's device verifies each partial signature, combines them, and returns the complete signature to the website / app.

 ## Setting up your Devices